 - Ideal for Mexican recipes or for cocktail drinks.

 - Days from seed to harvest – about 65 to 75 (2 to 3 months)

 The tomato is a key ingredient in Mexican recipes.
 And is ideal for Salsa Verde, as part of a ‘green alcoholic’ cocktail drink.
 Or when used in a Mexican soup, or as a side dish to roast meals

 Used in many Mexican and Central-American recipes the tomatillo has been used as an ingredient as far back as the Maya and Aztec periods.

-It tastes a bit like a green apple with a citrusy flavour and the colour will affect all the foods it’s cooked in.
+It tastes a bit like a green apple with a citrusy flavour.
+And the colour will affect all the foods it’s cooked in.
 It’s a lot smaller than a regular tomato (about the size of a golf ball or smaller)

-How to grow tomatillo at home
+2 Ways to grow tomatillo at home

 The fruit ripens to a yellow colour, and has a delicious, sweet-tart flavour.
 Unique garden variety that’s very popular in Mexican cuisine.
 Matures 65-75 days from germination.

 - Or you can gradually acclimatise them to outdoor conditions and plant out 18 inches apart in a warm and sunny spot in moist, fertile well drained soil and keep watered.

-Don’t forget light & temperature
+- Don’t forget light & temperature

 You can grow tomatillo tomatoes all year round indoors if you add specialised lights.